The best types of real estate content

 There’s no need to do any extra work if we’re using Draft, either.

-All we have to do is send over the steps and images, and Draft’s expert writers will create the perfect piece to attract clients who love getting their hands a little dirty.
+All you have to do is send over the steps and images, and Draft’s expert writers will create the perfect piece to attract clients who love getting their hands a little dirty.

 3) Marketing Real Estate Businesses through Testimonials